reactivemarkets/reactive-docker/matchbox/README.md

 # Matchbox

+Matchbox is the fast, lightweight, efficient matching engine that sits at the heart of our exchange product suite.
+The core product is designed to meet the demanding requirements of high frequency trading internalisation which requires predictable, consistent low latency.

+## Architecture

+Matchbox comprises two separate programs that communicate via IPC channels:

+- Matchfix: the FIX engine.
+- Matchlob: the Limit Order Book (LOB).

+In addition to matching, Matchlob is also responsible for writing to a transaction journal.
+The Docker-compose configuration uses a SQLite transaction journal.

 ## FIX Sessions

-Client FIX applications can connect to the test-harness by initiating a TCP connection to port 8282 on localhost.
-All FIX sessions should be configured with the following properties:
+Client FIX applications can connect to Matchbox by initiating a TCP connection to port 8282 on localhost.
+All Client FIX sessions should be configured with the following properties:

 | Name              |     Value |
 |-------------------|-----------|